 The Uluwatu Temple is a Balinese sea temple established by a Javanese sage, Empu Kuturan in the 11th Century.
 The cliff setting is stunning with a very big drop.
 The temple is inhabited by monkeys, who are notorious for snatching visitors’ belongings and we saw an attempt while we were there with one of the monkeys showing it’s teeth when missing out.
 We then hiked up to the Uluwatu Temple along the cliff, mobility impaired people won’t be able to visit.

-Although Harry ended up ‘choking’ on a very small bone so wasn’t very happy for a while.
+Although Harry ended up ‘choking’ on a very small bone so he wasn’t very happy for a while.
 Erin thought a landing plane was a falling star for a long time.
-Returning to our Resort both Erin and Harry fell asleep.
+Returning to our Resort both Erin and Harry quickly fell asleep.